Sign Off and ARCP

 • Initial CS and ES meeting records

-• PDPs(please remember, a PDP is required for study leave requests)
+• PDPs (please remember, a PDP is required for study leave requests)

 Over each 5-year period, you need to collect supporting information to show you are meeting the GMC's professional standards.
-As a trainee, you will be gathering this information anyway in order to meet the requirements of your training programme.
+As a Foundation Doctor, you will be gathering this information anyway in order to meet the requirements of your training programme.
 The Postgraduate Dean, as your Responsible Officer, will use the outcomes of your ARCP process to inform their recommendation to the GMC.

 In addition, you are required to make a self-declaration of your scope of practice and whether you have been involved in any conduct, capability or formal Serious Untoward Incidents/Significant event investigations or named in complaints.
 This declaration is called an Enhanced Form R and you need to provide one for your ARCP panel.
 The Responsible Officer will use the information that you submit on your Form R, in conjunction with that declared to us by your employer, in the revalidation decision.